irisnet/irishub/modules/htlc/spec/01_state.md

 `SwapDirection` defines the direction of an HTLT

-- `INVALID` defines an htlt invalid direction
+- `NONE` defines an htlt invalid direction
 - `INCOMING` defines an htlt incoming direction
 - `OUTGOING` defines an htlt outgoing direction